Investigating Labeler Bias in Face Annotation for Machine Learning: Method

 The participants were first given a brief overview before providing informed consent and completing a demographic questionnaire.
 The demographic information was also provided by Prolific, but we collected it in the survey to ensure that the ethnicity and sex labels matched the terminology used in the dataset.
 We then asked participants to respond to questions associated with portraits of people.
 Each participant was presented with one randomly chosen portrait from each ethnicity and sex category, resulting in 14 portraits per participant.

-For each portrait, the participants responded to SCM questions about perceptions of warmth, competence, status, and competition based on~\cite{fiske2002model}\footnote{The full list of questions is provided in the supplementary material.}.
+For each portrait, the participants responded to SCM questions about perceptions of warmth, competence, status, and competition based on~\cite{fiske2002model}\textsuperscript{\ref{note:github}}.
 Several sub-scale questions are averaged to score ratings of warmth, competence, status, and competition on a scale.
 The SCM is an established method of measuring stereotype attitudes~\cite{fiske2002model}.
 We also asked participants to estimate the income for each portrait.
 To prevent country- and currency-specific biases, participants were asked to assign a value between ``high'' or ``low'' with a slider rather than a dollar amount.
 This task mimics several realistic scenarios.
-For example, it is customary in some European to include a photo on a CV when applying for a job.
+For example, it is customary in some European countries to include a photo on a CV when applying for a job.
 Hiring personnel, therefore, make judgments associating income and suitability for a job based on a photo of a face.
 Finally, we included attention checks (correctly answering a multiple choice question about information written in a short text) in the survey to prevent spam responses, which is common practice in crowdsourced tasks~\cite{abbey2017attention}.